alteredtastes/linked-lists/README.md

 ### Part 1 - Singly Linked Lists

 The singly linked list is fully implemented in javascript.
-To run just the tests for a singly linked list, run `jasmine spec/singly_linked_list_spec.js` in the root of the project.
+To run just the tests for a singly linked list, run `mocha test/singly_linked_list_spec.js` in the root of the project.

 Try to understand the code for a singly linked list.
 Do not move on to the doubly linked list section until a singly linked list makes sense.
 If you are stuck on a function, implement more tests to verify how things are working.
 Try using the singly linked list to get an idea of the interface.